rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ✅ **File Found On:** `lobby-fl2-ae5fc`

-We found that the file had been transferred or accessed on a different device named `lobby-fl2-ae5fc`, suggesting that the file might have been moved or copied.
+I found that the file had been transferred or accessed on a different device named `lobby-fl2-ae5fc`, suggesting that the file might have been moved or copied.

 ![2025-02-09_23-42](https://github.com/user-attachments/assets/0b0025fd-97b4-4cd7-839d-1a676ae1d46d)

 ---

 ## **Step 5: Discovering Additional Files**
-We expanded the investigation by searching for any other files that may have been accessed or manipulated in conjunction with the primary file.
+I expanded the investigation by searching for any other files that may have been accessed or manipulated in conjunction with the primary file.
 Our hypothesis was that the exfiltration attempt might have involved multiple files that could be related or similarly compromised.

 ```kql
 DeviceFileEvents